 Doing it yourself isn’t that difficult but it requires learning new things.

-If you only how to click buttons, having a Headless WordPress site and managing yourself isn’t for you.
+If you only know how to click buttons, having a Headless WordPress site and managing yourself isn’t for you.

 Headless WordPress: Faster Sites